Mt Gilmore

 defined 22 kilometre-long, mineralised Mt Gilmore Trend.

-large intrusive-related copper-cobalt-gold deposits and provides Corazon with a unique early stage copper-driven opportunity in eastern Australia.
+The Mt Gilmore geochemical trend represents a district-scale exploration play for large intrusive-related copper-cobalt-gold deposits and provides a unique early stage copper-driven opportunity in eastern Australia.
 The region has had little or no modern exploration or drill testing within the priority areas defined.

 Corazon’s assessment that the numerous occurrences of copper-cobalt-gold mineralisation identified in late-1800’s/early-1900’s small scale mining operations may in fact be part of a much larger system, represents a significant advancement for the Project, substantially increasing its potential.
-More info.

 Cobalt Ridge